2 Simple Steps

 So interrupt the “stress treadmill”!!

-Once you realise that you are becoming stressed, deactivate the alarms and stop the chemicals from flooding your body.
+Once you realize that you are becoming stressed, deactivate the alarms and stop the chemicals from flooding your body.

 There are a number of ways to prevent your stress levels from rising.
 You must find which works best for you…